 Contact us today

-If you or a loved one was injured or killed in a medical malpractice, hospital malpractice, bariatric surgery malpractice, car accident, etc in Bridgeport, it is essential to obtain the services of a skilled, reputable Bridgeport lawyer as soon as possible.
+If you or a loved one was injured or killed in medical malpractice, hospital malpractice, bariatric surgery malpractice, car accident, etc in Bridgeport, it is essential to obtain the services of a skilled, reputable Bridgeport lawyer as soon as possible.
 The Bridgeport accident and injury attorneys at Berkowitz and Hanna LLC have decades of experience practicing personal injury law – and, we specialize in representing individuals injured in car accidents.
 We are very familiar with many local and nationwide insurance companies and their representatives, and our reputation as successful and serious negotiators carries significant weight.

 The Berkowitz and Hanna LLC legal team possess the requisite skills necessary to obtain the highest recovery or verdict possible for you.
 Contact us today by completing our online form or by calling us at 203-487-5728 to find out how we can help your case.